Hemolymph

 Collection of hemolymph from a worker honeybee.

 A grasshopper has an open circulatory system, where hemolymph moves through interconnected sinuses or hemocoels, spaces surrounding the organs.

 Above is a diagram of an open circulatory system.
 An open circulatory system is made up of a heart, vessels, and hemolymph.
 This diagram shows how the hemolymph is circulated throughout the body of a grasshopper.
 The hemolymph is first pumped through the heart, into the aorta, dispersed into the head and throughout the hemocoel, then back through the ostia that are located in the heart, closing the circuit.

-Hemolymph or haemolymph is a body fluid that circulates inside arthropod bodies transporting nutrients and oxygen to tissues, comparable with the blood in vertebrates.
+Hemolymph or haemolymph is a body fluid that circulates inside arthropod bodies transporting nutrients and oxygen to tissues, comparable to blood in vertebrates.
 It is composed of a plasma in which circulating immune cells called hemocytes are dispersed in addition to many plasma proteins (hemoproteins) and dissolved chemicals.
-It is the key component of the open circulatory system characteristic of arthropods such as insects, arachnids, myriopods and crustaceans.
+It is the key component of the open circulatory system characteristic of arthropods such as insects, arachnids, myriapods and crustaceans.
 Some non-arthropod invertebrates such as molluscs and annelids also possess a similar hemolymphatic circulatory system.

 In insects, the largest arthropod clade, the hemolymph mainly carries nutrients but not oxygen, which is supplied to the tissues separately by direct deep ventilation through an extensive tracheal system.
 In other arthropods, oxygen is dissolved into the hemolymph from gills, book lungs or across the cuticle and then distributed to the body tissues via the hemocoel.